 A lot of college students end up taking out student loans, sometimes even multiple ones.
 Of course, that also means repaying those loans.
 Knowing how to consolidate and refinance student loans is important if you have borrowed money to finance your college education.
 Both of these processes can help take the stress out of dealing with your monthly payments.
-If done right, refinance can also help lower the cost of your loan considerably.
+If done right, refinancing can also help lower the cost of your loan considerably.
 But first, you must make sure that you are eligible.

 Eligibility Requirements for Student Loan Consolidation and Refinancing